Bird Feeding Station

 On the workday of January 2nd 2022 a team set up the feeders, stocked with fat balls, nuts and seeds, and cleared a few hazels that were blocking the view and shading the pool.

 Steve Budd was out with his camera on January 3rd and filmed this two and a half minute video of one station already receiving busy traffic only a day after it went 'live'.
 There is lots of back and forth from Great Tits, Blue Tits and Coal Tits, which encouraged Chaffinches to come in and investigate.
-These shy birds will take a little longer to join the others and should be joined by many other species as the year unfolds.
+These shy birds will take a little longer to join the others and should be joined by many other species as the years unfold.

 Many thanks to Steve & Ruth Budd, Chris Green, Scott McCulloch and John Zareba who keep the feeders continuously replenished.